apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 ![assets/install-job-pod-log.png](assets/install-job-pod-log.png)

-#### Successful completion
+#### Successful install

 Successful completion is determined by seeing that the Job is *Complete* (in the below picture point 1) and the pod is also *Completed* (in the below picture point 3).

 ![assets/success-install-job-pod.png](assets/success-install-job-pod.png)

 Also the pod log ends with "CP4BA Enterprise install completed" (in the below picture point 1).

 ![assets/success-install-job-log.png](assets/success-install-job-log.png)

 Now continue with the [Post installation steps](#post-installation-steps-%EF%B8%8F) and then review [Usage & Operations](#usage--operations-).

-#### Failed completion
+#### Failed install

 If something goes wrong, the Job is *Failed* (in the below picture point 1) and the pod has status *Error* (in the below picture point 3).

 ![assets/failed-install-job-pod.png](assets/failed-install-job-pod.png)

-Also the pod log ends with message ending with the word "Failed" (in the below picture point 1).
+Also near the end of pod log there will be a message containing the word "Failed" (in the below picture point 1).

 ![assets/failed-install-job-log.png](assets/failed-install-job-log.png)

-Further execution is stopped - and you need to troubleshoot why the installation failed, fix your environment, clean the cluster by following [Removal steps](#removal-steps-%EF%B8%8F) and after successful removal retry installation from step [4.
+Further execution is stopped - and you need to troubleshoot why the installation failed, fix your environment and retry installation from step [4.
 Run the Job](#4-run-the-job).

+If rerunning install doesn't help, you cal also try to clean the cluster by following [Removal steps](#removal-steps-%EF%B8%8F) and after successful removal retry installation again.

 ## Post installation steps ➡️